awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 When you grant access to an OAI using an ACL, you must specify the OAI using its Amazon S3 canonical user ID\.
 This is the value of **Amazon S3 Canonical User ID** on the [Origin Access Identity page](https://console.aws.amazon.com/cloudfront/v3/home#/oai) in the CloudFront console\.
 If you’re using the CloudFront API, use the value of the `S3CanonicalUserId` element that was returned when you created the OAI, or call [ListCloudFrontOriginAccessIdentities](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_ListCloudFrontOriginAccessIdentities.html) in the CloudFront API\.

-For more information about Amazon S3 object ACLs, see [Managing Access with ACLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/S3_ACLs_UsingACLs.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about Amazon S3 object ACLs, see [Managing Access with ACLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/S3_ACLs_UsingACLs.html) in the *Amazon Simple Storage Service User Guide*\.

 ## Using an OAI in Amazon S3 regions that support only signature version 4 authentication<a name="private-content-origin-access-identity-signature-version-4"></a>